-Click through all of our Pembroke Welsh Corgi images in the gallery.
+View all of the Pembroke Welsh Corgi images!

 The Pembroke Welsh Corgi is a famous and iconic purebred herding dog that originated from Pembrokeshire, Wales, perhaps dating as far back as 1000 AD.
 It first descended from a northern type of dog known as the spitz, which has long, thick fur, pointed ears and muzzles, and a curled tail.
 At some point in the distant past, people began to select these dogs for the dwarf trait and bred them, giving them their small size.

 The Pembroke Welsh Corgi is characterized by a long body, short legs, a docked or bobbed tail, a triangle-shaped head, and big ears, rounded at the tips.
 This is complemented with a thick double coat of fur; fawn, red, sable, and black and tan are all accepted colors.
 But don’t let its small size fool you.
 This dog was originally bred to herd livestock out in the field.
 The small size enables it to nip at the animal’s heels to drive it around.

 In the home, it’s a loving and friendly companion.